-Game Changing Delivery Strategy
+Game-Changing Delivery Strategy

-Amazing Supply Chain Management Practices
+Advanced Supply Chain Management Practices

 Outsourcing Inventory Management and Insourcing Logistics

-Amazon understands too well that depending on third-party logistics would just lengthen the product delivery time.
-That’s why Amazon mostly uses its own delivery vehicles for same day delivery or one-hour delivery options.
+Amazon’s two-hour or same-day shipping is possible due to its dependence on its own logistics.
+Amazon understands too well that depending on third-party logistics to deliver these orders would just lengthen the product delivery time.
+That’s why Amazon mostly uses its own delivery vehicles for same-day or one-hour delivery options.

-Delivery Options To Customers
+Delivery Options for Customers

-Push/Pull Strategy for Supply Chain Success
+Push-Pull Strategy for Supply Chain Success

 Classes and Zones

-Amazon boasts over 70 fulfillment centers in the U.S. and greater than 90,000 full-time employees.
+Amazon boasts 110 fulfillment centers in North America and almost 800,000 employees.
 To make good on increasingly fast delivery promises, the company has positioned many new warehouses in proximity to local urban markets.
-(Wal-Mart's online strategy in China now similarly makes use of a closer to the customer fulfillment model, operating a network of mini-warehouses.)
+(Walmart's online strategy in China now similarly makes use of a closer-to-the-customer fulfillment model, operating a network of mini-warehouses.)

-The location, size, and the number of warehouses are important factors in Amazon’s supply chain success.
+The location, size, and number of warehouses are important factors in Amazon’s supply chain success.
 Its warehouses are divided into five storage areas.
 Its library prime storage stores books and magazines.
-Next, its pallet prime storage stores full case products that have very high demand.
-Next, case flow prime storage stores high demand products picked in less-than-case quantities.
-Its reverse storage accommodates irregularly shaped and low demand products.
-Finally, its random storage area stores modern demand, smaller items.
+Next, its pallet prime storage stores full-case products that have very high demand.
+Next, case flow prime storage stores high-demand products picked in less-than-case quantities.
+Its reserve storage accommodates irregularly shaped and low-demand products.
+Finally, its random storage area stores smaller, moderate-demand items.